 By the early 21st century, the network of then over 500km was very run down and in need of major rehabilitation.
 Services ceased in 2002.
 In 2008, a passenger service was reintroduced, between San Salvador and Apopa (15km), essentially a commuter service offering just one morning and one evening out and back service 5 days a week.
 This service ceased in 2013, leaving the country with no train services.
 In 2021, a feasibility study was initiated into a long term strategy for the reintroduction of services.

-There was a cross border rail connection with Guatemala at Angulatú; this closed in the 1960s with the railway on the Guatemalan side of the border.
+There was formerlu a cross border rail connection with Guatemala at Angulatú; this closed in the 1960s with the railway on the Guatemalan side of the border.